University campus in Delaware

 2+2 transfer pathway savings$14,786

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Delaware offers robust financial aid opportunities for computer science students, starting with the SEED (Student Excellence Equals Degree) Scholarship, a state-funded grant program that covers tuition at Delaware Technical Community College for qualifying high school graduates (Delaware SEED Scholarship & Transfer).
+Delaware offers strong financial aid opportunities for computer science students, starting with the SEED (Student Excellence Equals Degree) Scholarship, a state-funded grant program that covers tuition at Delaware Technical Community College for qualifying high school graduates (Delaware SEED Scholarship & Transfer).
 This program significantly reduces barriers to entry for students pursuing associate's degrees in computer science before transferring to four-year institutions.
 The SEED Scholarship represents Delaware's commitment to making technical education accessible, with the Delaware Transfer System supporting seamless pathways from Delaware Tech to institutions like the University of Delaware and Delaware State University (Delaware Department of Education).

 Key Programs & Amounts